Key takeaways

 Urbanbelly, established in 2008 by the award-winning Chef Bill Kim, is an Asian-American restaurant in Chicago’s vibrant Wicker Park neighborhood.
 The restaurant’s emphasis on dumplings, booze, and bowls, coupled with its creative fusion of Asian and American cuisine, makes it a unique dining destination in the area.

 The Urbanbelly website takes visual media and compelling mobile-first design to the next level.
-When browsing on a desktop, Urbanbelly treats you to a video of Bill Kim prepping some of his best-selling dishes.
+When browsing on desktop, it treats you to a video of Bill Kim prepping some of his best-selling dishes.
 But on mobile, you don’t miss a thing.
 The site automatically adjusts for the device you’re viewing from and still highlights the same video that will pique your interest in dining at Urbanbelly.

 Lucky Folks